Yablargo/vue-course/14-vuex.md

 Changing state outside of Vuex store is not recommended.
 This can cause the code hard to maintain.

 Use mutations to change Vuex states.

+Use `mapMutations`.

+Mutations only run synchronous.

+To run async stuff, use Actions.

+Let's say we run the counter with a delay of 1 second.

+Best practice: use mutation to mutate state.
+Actions to run async functions and commit mutations.

+## 14.4 Actions

+Use mapActions.

+Pass payload to actions.

+If want to pass more than 1 payload, use an object.

+## 14.5 Use v-model with Vuex

+v-model alone won't work.

+You can use :value & @input, but it's tedious.

+You can create a getter and setter for computed properties.

+This is rarely used in computed because we usually only get in computed properties.

+Some people will find it safer to use the :value and @input.

+## 14.6 Better folder structure

+- Use modules
+- Use namespace to avoid duplicate name